phoronix-test-suite/phoronix-test-suite/documentation/stubs/readme-basics.txt

 Professional support and custom engineering for the Phoronix Test Suite, Phoromatic, and OpenBenchmarking.org is available by contacting <http://www.phoronix-test-suite.com/>.

-Full details on the Phoronix Test Suite setup and usage is available from the included HTML/PDF documentation within the phoronix-test-suite package and from the Phoronix Test Suite web-site.
+Full details on the Phoronix Test Suite setup and usage is available from the included HTML/PDF documentation within the phoronix-test-suite package and from the Phoronix Test Suite website.

-## INSTALLATION & SETUP:
+## Installation & Setup

 The Phoronix Test Suite is supported on Linux, *BSD, Solaris, Mac OS X, and Windows systems.
 However, the most full-featured and well supported operating system for conducting the tests is Linux with some non-basic functionality not being available under all platforms.
 The Phoronix Test Suite software/framework is compatible with all major CPU architectures (e.g. i686, x86_64, ARM, PowerPC), but not all of the test profiles/suites are compatible with all architectures.

 The Phoronix Test Suite can be installed for system-wide usage or run locally without installation from the extracted tar.gz/zip package.
 The only hard dependency on the Phoronix Test Suite is having command-line support for PHP (PHP 5.3+) installed.
-A complete PHP stack (e.g. with web-server) is NOT needed, but merely the PHP command-line support, which is widely available from operating system package managers under the name `php`, `php5-cli`, or `php5`.
+A complete PHP stack (e.g. with web-server) is **not** needed, but merely the PHP command-line support, which is widely available from operating system package managers under the name `php`, `php5-cli`, or `php5`.

-## USAGE:
+## Usage

 The process to download, install/setup, execute, and report the results of a benchmark can be as simple as a command such as `phoronix-test-suite benchmark smallpt` to run a simple CPU test profile.
 If wishing to simply install a test, it's a matter of running `phoronix-test-suite install <test or suite name>` and to run it's `phoronix-test-suite run <test or suite name>`.
 There's also a batch mode for non-interactive benchmarking by first running `phoronix-test-suite batch-setup` and then using the `batch-run` sub-command rather than `run`.